jfmbrennan/generator-ngbp-module/README.md

 ## TODO

 * update README to contain more meaningful info
-* add prompt to scaffold controller into separate directory
-* add prompt to scaffold directives into separate directory
-* add prompt to scaffold services into separate directory
-* add prompt to scaffold filters into separate directory
+* add functionality to scaffold out entire app if one does not exist